 What design pattern to use

-The choice of design pattern depends on the specific problem you are trying to solve, as well as the requirements and constraints of the project you are working on.
+The choice of pattern designing depends on the specific problem you are trying to solve, as well as the requirements and constraints of the project you are working on.
 Here are some commonly used design patterns and their use cases:

 - Singleton pattern: This pattern is used when you want to ensure that only one instance of a class is created and that it can be accessed globally.
 This is useful for classes that manage resources like database connections or configuration settings.